 • Searching for a provider through LOCATE: Child Care

 Some of these providers may be Head Start facilities, which provide no-cost child care and school readiness programs to families who qualify.
-The program supports children from birth to age 5.
+Head Start (including Early Head Start) supports children from birth to age 5.

 A child care scholarship may also be available to help offset costs.